yiisoft/yii2/docs/guide/output-client-scripts.md

 ```

 The above example code uses PHP
-[Heredoc](http://php.net/manual/de/language.types.string.php#language.types.string.syntax.heredoc) syntax for better readability.
+[Heredoc syntax](http://php.net/manual/de/language.types.string.php#language.types.string.syntax.heredoc) for better readability.
 This also enables better syntax highlighting in most IDEs so it is the
-preferred way of writing inline Javascript, especially useful for code that is longer than a single line.
+preferred way of writing inline JavaScript, especially useful for code that is longer than a single line.
 The variable `$message` is created in PHP and
 thanks to [[yii\helpers\Json::htmlEncode|Json::htmlEncode]] it contains the
-string in valid JS syntax, which can be inserted into the Javascript code to place the dynamic string in the function call to `alert()`.
+string in valid JS syntax, which can be inserted into the JavaScript code to place the dynamic string in the function call to `alert()`.

 > Note: When using Heredoc, be careful with variable naming in JS code
 > as variables beginning with `$` may be interpreted as PHP variables which